ArtHitParade

 The President prepares an autograph draft, which is kept at the Library of Congress.
 He replies to Mrs Mann : "Please tell these little people I am very glad their young hearts are so full of just and generous sympathy, and that, while I have not the power to grant all they ask, I trust they will remember that God has, and that, as it seems, He wills to do it ".

 This answer is very important to the President, who himself copies his draft onto an 8 x 5 inch letterhead page of the Executive Mansion in Washington.
 Dated April 5, 1864, the letter is addressed to Mrs Mann to whom it is transmitted through the good care of the Senator.
-It was sold for $ 3.4M including premium by Sotheby's on April 3, 2008, lot 85.
+It was sold for $ 3.4M by Sotheby's on April 3, 2008, lot 85.

 On April 20, Mrs Mann thanks the President for his "sweet words to the children" for whom she was going to have facsimiles prepared, replacing her name as a precaution with the identification of the place of origin, Concord MA.
 She insists in her abolitionist demand by courteously calling out to the President : "You who can hasten it must be the happiest of men, for in saving the colored man you will feel that you are doing equal service to the white man".